-Adderall is one of the most prescribed medications in America.
-Some people need it to be productive on a daily basis.
-But there are also those who abuse Adderall with and without prescriptions for it.
+Adderall is one of the most prescribed medications in America as treatment for Attention Deficit Hyperactivity disorder (ADHD).
+Some people need this prescription medication to be productive on a daily basis.
+But there are also those who abuse prescription stimulants like Adderall as a study drug or recreational drug especially by young adults and college students.

-If you’ve become addicted to Adderall and don’t think you can stop on your own, then pursuing Adderall addiction treatment at a facility like Zoe Behavioral Health could be the solution.
+If you’ve developed physical dependence and have become addicted to Adderall and don’t think you can stop on your own, then pursuing Adderall addiction treatment at a facility like Zoe Behavioral Health could be the solution.

 Keep reading to learn more about treatment for Adderall addiction and how it could help you heal.